-The EIB has been working to enable the development of blue digital technologies to monitor and protect the ocean in close cooperation with the European Commission's directorates-general for Maritime Affairs and Fisheries, Research and Innovation, and for Defence, Industry and Space, as well as with the EU Agency for the Space Programme, the European Space Agency, and the Copernicus Marine Service.
+The EIB has been working to enable the development of blue digital technologies to monitor and protect the ocean, in close cooperation with the European Commission's Directorates-General for Maritime Affairs and Fisheries, for Research and Innovation, and for Defence, Industry and Space, and with the EU Agency for the Space Programme, the European Space Agency and the Copernicus Marine Service.
 Blue digital technologies can help improve rescue services, mitigate the impact of storms and produce clean energy from the ocean.